ropensci/taxonomy/README.md

     List.
 This package takes in plant taxon names, and downloads CSV files from The Plant List website, then presents those as a data.frame within R.
-  - [Reol](https://cran.rstudio.com/web/packages/Reol/index.html) a client for all data from Encyclopedia of Life - which includes taxonomic data.
-Note that [taxize](https://cran.rstudio.com/web/packages/taxize/index.html) also interfaces with EOL data, only the taxonomic data though.

 ## Taxonomic Classes